Lahti Aqua Ltd has long traditions in water services. Lahti Aqua is owned by the city of Lahti and our offices are situated in the harbour.

 - 36.000 m3 waste water processed daily

 Lahti Aqua produces drinking water and wastewater services for the cities of Lahti and Hollola.
-We employ nearly 90 people and have a revenue of 37,6 million Euros (2016).
+We employ nearly 90 people and our net sales was 41,0 million Euros (2019).
 We are proud to provide our customers reliable, high quality services and do it sustainably with respect to the environment.

 Lahti Aqua Group is divided into four parts.
 Lahti Aqua Ltd is the parent company for subsidiaries Aqua Service Ltd, Aqua Network Ltd and Labio Ltd. Lahti Aqua is in charge of administration, customer service, planning and development of water services.
 Aqua Service is responsible for clean water supply and wastewater treatment, and maintenance of the facilities and distribution network.
 Aqua Network owns the distribution network and facilities and is in charge of investments.
 Labio produces biogas from wastewater sludge and biodegradable waste.